Klipper3d/klipper/docs/Config_Reference.md

 This tool allows the homing procedure (```G28```) to use probing (i.e. the same as the ```PROBE``` command) so that in some cases the Z axis can be more accurately probed.

-You should only use this option if you are occasionally experiencing innacurate homing.
+You should use this option if you are occasionally experiencing innacurate homing.

 Configuring this tool will also cause the ```G28``` G-Code to emit a console message stating the correction that was performed.
 You can use this to measure the level of benefit that the tool is providing.